sagargouda/React-learnings/Day3/notes.md

 9) Let's start JSX

 10) what is a react element?
-    => which are kind of equalent to dom elements , ou can think of React elements as a virtual representation or a blueprint for what will eventually become the actual DOM elements.
+    => which are kind of equalent to dom elements , you can think of React elements as a virtual representation or a blueprint for what will eventually become the actual DOM elements.
 React elements are not actual DOM elements themselves; they are lightweight JavaScript objects that describe what you want to render on the screen.

 11) there are 3 arguements when i create elements 1. what i wanna create , 2. id or classes 3. children